Billy Beldham: Hambledon/Hampshire (1785–1807)

 There is no other mention in surviving sources of the June 1785 match between England and Hampshire; Beldham does not confirm that it was actually played, only planned.
 He may have played for Farnham in 1785 and 1786, or in Hambledon matches without surviving reports.
-There are several mentions of him in 1787, when he was 21, and his top-class career was certainly underway by the end of that season, which is best remembered for the foundation of Marylebone Cricket Club (MCC) following the opening of the original Lord's ground.
+There are several mentions of him in 1787, when he was 21, and his career was certainly underway by the end of that season, which is best remembered for the foundation of Marylebone Cricket Club (MCC) following the opening of the original Lord's ground.
 The first Hambledon match in which Beldham is definitely recorded was not until 7–10 August 1787 when he played against Kent at the Star Inn Ground on Coxheath Common.
 In his summary, Haygarth said another account had called the match "Kent v England".
 Haygarth used Hambledon in his title because, as he said, all eleven players were "members of the Hambledon Club".
 Kent batted first and were all out for 140.
 Hambledon replied with 256 and Beldham, although he was number 10 in the order, made the second-highest score with 42 before he was again bowled by Clifford.
 Kent were all out for 194 in their second innings and Beldham held three catches.
 Hambledon finished the match with 79/8 to win by 2 wickets, Beldham scoring 14 before being caught by Clifford.

-One of Beldham's finest performances was for Hambledon in a 1789 match at Lord's Old Ground against an England XIII.
+One of Beldham's finest performances was for Hambledon in a 1789 match at Lord's Old Ground against an England Thirteen.
 England batted first and scored 118, Beldham holding three catches.
 Hambledon struggled against the bowling of Robert Clifford and John Boorman.
 They were all out for 150 and nine of the batsmen, plus extras, scored only 17 between them.
 The other 133 were scored by Richard Purchase with 39 and Beldham with 94.
 He held two more catches as England were dismissed for 73 in their second innings.
 Hambledon needed 42 to win and Beldham scored 16 not out to see them through with 6 wickets in hand.